St. Paul’s United Church

 You Are Needed

 Volunteers are needed for the St. Paul’s team that do the Meals on Wheels and Driving programs at the Red Cross.
-If you are able to volunteer for either of these very important initiatives, please connect with Lois McQuirter at 705-526-6854.

 We have a variety of committees and other volunteer positions available here at the church.